TheONLYGod1/FivemServerStatus/README.md

-BUG_LOG_CHANNEL | Channel that will log bug reports | Yes LOG_CHANNEL | Channel that will log status changes | Yes DEBUG | Shows debug logs (spammy in console) | Yes WEBSITE_URL | Creates a link button for the status embed | No RESTART_TIMES | Will display restart times for the server | Yes SHOW_PLAYERS | Choose to either show or hide the online player list | Yes
+BUG_LOG_CHANNEL | Channel that will log bug reports | Yes LOG_CHANNEL | Channel that will log status changes | Yes DEBUG | Shows debug logs (spammy in console) | Yes BUTTON_WEBSITE_URL | Creates a link button for the status embed | No BUTTON_TEXT | Default will be "Website" for the button, or add a value in the config for custom wordage | No RESTART_TIMES | Will display restart times for the server | Yes SHOW_PLAYERS | Choose to either show or hide the online player list | Yes